The Academy for Expository Preaching

 Tab 2

 In this lecture, Dr. Lawson introduces the concept of preaching and emphasizes that it must be expository, meaning that it originates in the Bible and is focused on interpreting and applying Scripture.
-Additionally, preaching should be energetic, engaging listeners with fervency, intensity, and urgency rather than being a bland or boring presentation of the truth.
+Additionally, preaching should be energetic, engaging listeners with fervency, intensity, and urgency rather than being a dry presentation of the truth.

 In this lecture, Dr. Lawson emphasizes the importance of expository preaching that is energetic, exegetic, exaltation, and experiential.
 Dr. Lawson highlights that preaching should focus on presenting the greatness of God, address the whole person (mind, affections, and will), and connect the ancient world of the Bible with the contemporary world of the listener, making the message relevant for daily life.

 In this lecture, Dr. Lawson emphasizes the importance of preaching with deep conviction and empathy, drawing from biblical examples such as Jesus and the Apostle Paul.
-The preacher must be both emphatic in their belief of the Scripture’s truth and empathetic towards their audience, showing genuine love and compassion for them.
+The preacher must be both emphatic in their belief of the Scripture’s truth and empathetic towards their audience, showing genuine love and compassion in the pulpit.

-In this lecture, Dr. Lawson discusses the importance of seventeen distinguishing marks of biblical preaching, emphasizing the need for a comprehensive understanding of preaching.
-Dr. Lawson has covered nine marks so far and introduces three more in this session: edifying, encouraging, and engaging, all of which play vital roles in effective preaching that strengthens and supports listeners in their faith.
+In this lecture, Dr. Lawson continues to discuss more of distinguishing marks of biblical preaching, emphasizing the need for a comprehensive understanding of preaching.
+Dr. Lawson has covered nine marks so far and introduces three more in this session: edifying, encouraging, and engaging, all of which play vital roles in effective preaching that strengthens and supports the faith of the listener.

 In this lecture, Dr. Lawson discusses the importance of evangelistic preaching in Christianity, emphasizing that all true preaching should have a gospel component that calls people to commit their lives to Christ.
-The lecture cites Jesus’ own preaching style as the ultimate example for preachers, with a focus on repentance, discipleship, and the choice between two gates, two paths, and two destinies.
+This content cites Jesus’ own preaching style as the ultimate example for preachers, with a focus on repentance, discipleship, and the choice between two gates, two paths, and two destinies.

 Tab 3

 In this lecture, Dr. Lawson focuses on the process of preparing a biblical sermon, emphasizing the importance of understanding the various components and their relationships within a sermon.
-It outlines the stages of sermon preparation, including acquiring foundational knowledge, personal preparation, and the evaluation of the audience and context.
+The lecture outlines the stages of sermon preparation, including acquiring foundational knowledge, personal preparation, and the evaluation of the audience and context.

 In this lecture, Dr. Lawson discusses various approaches to expository preaching, including sequential, sectional, representative, biographical, and topical exposition.
-Dr. Lawson emphasizes the importance of understanding the context and literary unit of the passage being preached, as well as reading the passage multiple times for better comprehension and connection.
+Dr. Lawson emphasizes the importance of understanding the context and literary unit of the passage being preached.
+Likewise, this includes the necessity of reading the passage multiple times and making critical observations for better comprehension and connection.

 This lecture focuses on the interpretation stage of creating a biblical sermon, emphasizing the importance of understanding the literal approach, literary genre, linguistic meaning, historical background, geographical setting, central theme, literary devices, cross-references, and authorial intent of a passage.
 Dr. Lawson then recommends consulting study Bibles, commentaries, and systematic theologies for further insight before crafting the sermon.